 Opponents of fluoridated drinking water advise against using tap water to make infant formula and recommend using non-fluoridated bottled water instead.
 Of course, the only person that can make these decisions is you.
 Your best bet is to stay educated, and no matter what, remember to brush and floss every single day.

-For more about oral hygiene, check out the links on the next page.
+For more about oral hygiene, check out the links below.

 - "Achievements in Public Health, 1900-1999: Fluoridation of Drinking Water to Prevent Dental Caries."
 Centers for Disease Control and Prevention.
 Oct.
 22, 1999.
 (Sept.
 6, 2011) http://www.cdc.gov/mmwr/preview/mmwrhtml/mm4841a1.htm

 - Bryson, Christopher.
 "The Fluoride Deception."
 Seven Stories Press: New York.
 2004.
 (Sept.
 6, 2011) http://books.google.com/books?id=q3v_JgjZ6fsC

 - "Fluoridation Basics."
 Centers for Disease Control and Prevention.
 Jan.
 14, 2011.
 (Sept.
 6, 2011) http://www.cdc.gov/fluoridation/basics/

 - "Fluoridated Water: Questions and Answers."
 National Cancer Institute.
 2011.
 (Sept.
 6, 2011) http://www.cancer.gov/cancertopics/factsheet/Risk/fluoridated-water

 - Mercola, Joseph.
 "The Health Hazards of Water Fluoridation."
 Huffington Post.
 Oct.
 11, 2010.
 (Sept.
 6, 2011) http://www.huffingtonpost.com/dr-mercola/warning-this-daily-habit-_b_741635.html